laurencelundblade/QCBOR/README.md

 ECDSA to support the COSE algorithms ES256, ES384 and ES512.
 It is a full and tested integration with OpenSSL crypto.

-To use this, edit the makefile for the location of QCBOR and OpenSSL and do:
+If OpenSSL is installed in /usr/local or as a standar library, you can probably just run make:

     make -f Makefile.ossl

 The specific things that Makefile.ossl does is:
     * Links the crypto_adapters/t_cose_openssl_crypto.o into libt_cose.a
     * Links test/test/t_cose_make_openssl_test_key.o into the test binary
     * `#define T_COSE_USE_OPENSSL_CRYPTO`

+t_cose is regularly tested against OpenSSL 1.1.1 and 3.0.

+The crypto adaptor for OpenSSL is about twice the size of that for Mbed TLS because the API doesn't line up well with the needs for COSE (OpenSSL is ASN.1/DER oriented).
+Memory allocation is performed inside OpenSSL and in the crypto adaptation layer.
+This makes the OpenSSL crypto library less suitable for embedded use.

+No deprecated or to-be-deprecated APIs are used.

+There are several different sets of APIs in OpenSSL that can be used to implement ECDSA and hashing.
+The ones chosen are the most official and well-supported, however others might suit particular uses cases better.
+An older t_cose used some to-be-deprecated APIs and is a more efficient than this one.
+It is unfortunate that these APIs (ECDSA_do_sign and ECDSA_do_verify) are slated for deprecation and there is no supported alternative to those that work only with DER-encoded signatures.

+There are no known problems with the code and test coverage for the adaptor is good.
+Not every single memory allocation failure has test coverage, but the code should handle them all correctly.

 #### PSA Crypto -- Makefile.psa

-This build configuration works for Arm PSA Crypto compatible libraries like the Mbed TLS.
+As of March 2022, t_cose works with the PSA 1.0 Crypto API as implemented by Mbed TLS 2.x and 3.x.

 This integration supports SHA-256, SHA-384 and SHA-512 with ECDSA to support the COSE algorithms ES256, ES384 and ES512.
-It is a full implementation but needs on-target testing.

-To use this, edit the makefile for the location of CBOR and your PSA-compatible cryptographic library and do:
+If Mbed TLS is installed in /usr/local, you can probably just run
+make:

     make -f Makefile.psa

+If this doesn't work or you have Mbed TLS elsewhere edit the makefile.

 The specific things that Makefile.psa does is:
     * Links the crypto_adapters/t_cose_psa_crypto.o into libt_cose.a
     * Links test/test/t_cose_make_psa_test_key.o into the test binary
     * `#define T_COSE_USE_PSA_CRYPTO`

-As of March 2022, t_cose works with the PSA 1.0 Crypto API as implemented by Mbed TLS 2.x and 3.x.
+This crypto adapter is small and simple.
+The adapter allocates no memory and as far as I know it internally allocates no memory.
+It is a good choice for embedded use.

+It makes use of the 1.0 version of the PSA cryptographic API.
+No deprecated or to-be-deprecated functions are called (an older t_cose used some to be deprecated APIs).

+It is regularly tested against the latest version 2 and version 3 of Mbed TLS, an implementation of the PSA crypto API.

+Confidence in the adaptor code is high and reasonably well tested because it is simple.

 ### General Crypto Library Strategy